Treadmill running: what you need to know

 Complete control over your run

-You can run whatever the weather
+You can run regardless of the weather

 You can run uphill safely

-Downsides of running on a treadmill
+What are the downsides of running on a treadmill?

 - Treadmill running does not simulate downhill running

-- Treadmill running is boring
+- Treadmill running is boring for many runners

 - Incline and speed max out